mobinmob/void-66-services/Suggestions_for_services.md

 variables.
 4. *cmd_args* replaces *$OPTS* in scripts based on runit services.
 5. [stop] section replaces the *finish* script of runit services.
-Other than that, [stop] may be used only if  it is needed or it whould substantially improve the service.
+Other than that, [stop] may be used only if  it is needed or it would substantially improve the service.
 6. Obarun frontend files are obviously a fantastic source of information.
 Please be aware that sometimes the policies and/or assumptions of obarun are very different than those of voidlinux.
 7. Do not include configuration file paths or change default configuration files with variables in [environment].
-7. @version value should always be @VERSION@
+8. @version value should always be @VERSION@
 9. When using execline syntax in @execute, @build=auto may be ommited.
 10. Try to keep frontend service files compact, simple and easy to understand.
 A user can always customise them and put the customised version in /etc/66/service.